Sunnga/app-dev/README.md

 - The story is immaculate. ~~(Source?
 Trust me bro)~~
 - Characters are great and interesting.
-- The main character (Shigeo Kageyama) starts off strong, but struggles to become normal.
+- The main character (Shigeo Kageyama) starts off strong, but struggles to keep his supernatural abilities in check.
 - Both action scenes and emotional scenes are very well-done.
 - The pacing can be slow sometimes, but it pays off in the later part.
 - The story is consistent and builds on pre-existing establishments, rather than becoming out of character.
 - Its relatable!
 - Relatively Short.

 ---
+**RATING!!:**

+⭐⭐⭐⭐⭐/⭐⭐⭐⭐⭐

+---
 In conclusion! if this interest you or if this series genuinely aligns with what you like, please make time to watch Mob Psycho 100.
 It contradicts the typical "Hero's journey towards to becoming strong" by making the main character struggle with his own emotions, and controlling his powerful abilities.
-Along the way, you'll meet characters that contributes his journey towards self-discovery!
+Along the way, you'll meet characters that contributes his journey towards self-discovery! **Mob Psycho 100** is anime that will surely be worth a watch!